dsp-uga/team-hasay/README.md

 # team-hasay

 This repo consists of several efforts to tackle Cilia Segmentation.

+Connecting the ciliary motion with clinical phenotypes is an active area of research.
+This project is about to design an algorithm to segment the cilia.
+The Cilias are microscopic hairlike structures that protrude from every cell in your body.
+They beat in regular, rhythmic patterns to perform number of tasks like, from moving nutrients in to moving irritants out to amplifying cell-cell signaling pathways to generating calcium fluid flow in early cell differentiation.
+Cilia and their beating patterns, are increasingly being implicated in a wide variety of syndromes that affected multiple organs.

+##Prerequisites

 References: